ducthinh17/BattleShip-Viking-Version/README.md

 - 🔥  **Pham Le Duc Thinh:** Manager and operator of the game, responsible for overseeing the project and ensuring that it runs smoothly.
 [Battle-Ship](https://github.com/ducthinh17/BattleShip-2)

-- 💻  **Nguyen Thanh Binh:**  Binh is responsible for designing and creating the game's rules, as well as developing a new interface and user experience to enhance the game's appeal for players.
+- 💻  **Nguyen Thanh Binh:**  Designer and Creater the game's rules, as well as developing a new interface and user experience to enhance the game's appeal for players.
 [More Info](https://github.com/OliverRed1602)

 - 👯 **Nguyen Song Hao Kiet:** Developer responsible for writing code for different platforms for the Battleship game, as well as implementing basic game mechanics and functionality.
 [More Info](https://github.com/HaoKiet123)